Four Epic Places to Watch the Leaves Change

 If you ask me, this is the best place in the state to see the colors change.
 Five miles into the forest from Amicalola Falls, you’ll stay the night in the bunkhouse and rise to see the sun poke her head from over the mountains.
 Use the Almanac to predict the best day for a visit, and then book your stay now.
 Rooms will fill up fast, particularly on the weekends.

 Black Rock Mountain State Park in Mountain City

 Yonah Mountain near Helen

 Atlanta Trails named Yonah Mountain Trail as one the top North Georgia hikes, and it's the views that make it an undisputable argument.
-It's a moderate 4.5-mile hike with drop-offs near the top, so you might want to save this for older children – but don’t skip it!
+It's a moderate 2.1-mile hike to the top from the Mount Yonah Trail Head with drop-offs near the top, so you might want to save this for older children – but don’t skip it!
 You’ll see spectacular views of Helen and the surrounding areas, perfect for taking in the changing season.